 The advantage of veneers versus crowns is that much less tooth material is removed, and the procedure is generally less uncomfortable.
 Veneers are recommended for teeth that have large fillings or little tooth structure.

 Of all the dental whitening treatments (laser teeth whitening, whitening toothpaste, whitening strips, whitening gel and trays, and more), nothing whitens better or faster.
-Saphire whitening has been clinically proven to be safe and effective and many dentists consider whitening the safest cosmetic dental procedure available.
+Sapphire whitening has been clinically proven to be safe and effective, and many dentists consider whitening the safest cosmetic dental procedure available.
 Almost anyone can benefit from tooth bleaching – schedule a consultation with your dental professional today!

-With this advanced technology we can zoom in on small diseased areas, cracks, chips and worn metal fillings with extreme precision.
+With this advanced technology, we can zoom in on small diseased areas, cracks, chips, and worn metal fillings with extreme precision.
 The full-color images taken with the intraoral camera are sent to a computer screen so we can clearly see and diagnose dental problems much earlier than with traditional dental technology.
-Because images are displayed on our screens, patients will also be able to see areas being worked on and are able to gain a better understanding of dental procedures being performed.
+Because images are displayed on our screens, patients will also be able to see areas being worked on and can gain a better understanding of dental procedures being performed.

 The dentist performs most of his dental procedures while wearing a pair of funny looking glasses called surgical telescopes.
 These powerful glasses have magnifiers on them, allowing the dentist to see fine details that would go unnoticed to the naked eye.

-In our office we use digital radiography which allows us to take x-rays using up to 90% less radiation than conventional film x-rays.
-Using this technology, we are able to take an x-ray of your mouth by using a small sensor which records the image of your teeth and sends it to a computer.
-The result is a highly detailed image of your mouth that can easily be enhanced to better diagnose dental concerns and determine the very best treatment for each case.
+In our office, we use digital radiography, which allows us to take x-rays using up to 90% less radiation than conventional film x-rays.
+Using this technology, we can take an x-ray of your mouth by using a small sensor that records the image of your teeth and sends it to a computer.
+The result is a highly detailed image of your mouth that can easily be enhanced to diagnose dental concerns better and determine the very best treatment for each case.